 The Parliamentary Constituencies (Amendment) Bill 2017-19 was introduced on the 19 July 2017.
 The Bill was given a Second Reading on Friday 1 December 2017.

-The Public Bill Committee has met three times to date, on the 9, 14 and 16 May 2018.
+The Public Bill Committee has met eleven times to date.
+The first session was on 9 May 2018 and the latest on 18 July 2018 .
 However, the Committee cannot consider the clauses of the Bill in detail as the House of Commons has not yet agreed a money resolution for the Bill.

 This paper summarises the changes that the Parliamentary Constituencies (Amendment) Bill 2017-19 seeks to make to the Parliamentary Constituencies Act 1986, as amended.
 The 1986 Act provides the legislative basis for the periodical reviews of Parliamentary constituencies.
 The 1986 Act was amended by the Parliamentary Voting System and Constituencies Act 2011 to introduce the current Rules for Redistribution of seats.

 It also gives a brief background to Parliamentary constituency boundary reviews and the changes to the Rules for Redistribution of seats introduced in 2011.

 The Parliamentary Constituencies (Amendment) Bill 2017-19 is a Private Member’s Bill, sponsored by Afzal Khan MP (Labour), which seeks to amend the Rules for Redistribution in the Parliamentary Constituencies Act 1986, as amended.
 The Bill will apply to the United Kingdom.

 A similar Private Member’s Bill was introduced in the previous session by Pat Glass.
 The Parliamentary Constituencies (Amendment) Bill 2016-17 had its Second Reading on 18 November 2016 but made no further progress.